masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/threads.rst

 Stackless is a lightweight threading solution.
-It works by scheduling its tasklets within the CPU time allocated to the real thread that Python, and therefore the scheduler running within it, is on.
+It works by scheduling its tasklets within the CPU time allocated to the real thread that the |PY| interpreter, and therefore the scheduler running within it, is on.

 Stackless does not: